iliapopov17/R-mini-projects/README.md

 # Repository for Mini Projects conducted at the «Statistics, R and data analysis» study course by Blastim in 2022

-> This repository for **mini-projects** in Statistics and R
+> This repository for **projects** in Statistics and R

 The idea behind this repository is to:
 1. Demonstrate my skills in statistics and R
-2. If I made some mistakes, you can contact me via [email](mailto:iljapopov17@gmail.com) and say bad-words about my skills<br>(I did these projects 2 years ago, I just decided to publish them now, so there are little mistakes)
+2. If I made some mistakes, you can contact me via [email](mailto:iljapopov17@gmail.com) and say bad-words about my skills<br>(I did these projects 2 years ago, I just decided to publish them now, so there ARE little mistakes)
 4. Share the data so you can do analysis by yourself

 Data is uploading gradually...
 Please wait.
 Every project will be uploaded!
+(I hope so)

 ## Project 4.
 Metabolites of primates 🐒